TotalTactician/Documentation/Proof/Joey/CI-CD.md

 ```

 ## CD
-With the workflow below when ever we push the dev branch to main a Docker-image gets build from the Docker-file and pushed to a DockerHub repository.
+With the workflow below whenever we push the dev branch to the main a Docker image gets built from the Docker file and pushed to a DockerHub repository.
 ```yaml
 name: Publish Docker Image to Docker Hub